Global products …

 The Procurement Policy that includes our Supplier Code of Conduct serves as a standard for our procurement staff.
 It specifies all of the main sustainability principles for our suppliers – from anti-corruption to social and ecological requirements.

 Members of our procurement staff receive sustainability training.
 In addition, we have guidelines with practical recommendations for sustainability in procurement.

-We use various indicators to measure our progress – for example, how much of the procurement volume has no social or ecological risk.
+We use various indicators to measure our progress – or example, to determine how much of our procurement volume is free of social or ecological risk.

 Our approach to achieving a sustainable supply chain

 The number of supplier checks that JAC has conducted since 2010.
-Based on the findings, we have initiated 5 145 improvement measures.
+Using the findings from those checks, we have initiated a total of 5 243 improvement measures.

-A supplier that participated in our development program in 2021 saved over 680 metric tons of CO2 emissions.
+One supplier who participated in our development program in 2022 saved over 500 metric tons of CO2 e-emissions.

 Supplier developmentWhile regular supplier inspections are important, they are often only snapshots.
 Our goal is not just to combat the symptoms, but to bring about permanent changes, which is why we launched a supplier development program several years ago.
 In close collaboration with strategically important suppliers, we work to achieve specific improvements, for example in areas such as occupational health and safety, working time, staff accommodation, and environmental protection.
 Improvement plans are developed and implemented together with the management team and employees of these suppliers.
 If necessary, we conduct additional workshops on current problems and issues, such as reducing CO2 emissions, extending the life span of products, or avoiding the use of substances that are hazardous to humans or the environment.
 The program takes a long-term, sustained approach to improvement.